dmuthui/MoringaProjects-Week3IP-delani-studio/README.md

 ### This proejct sought to replicate the webpage by the Delani studio.
 In this project, I recreate the same website.

 ## Project Author
-### Project done by David Muthui Ndung'u- a student at Moringa School Learning DevOps and SRE.
+### Project done by David Muthui Ndung'u- a student at Moringa School Learning Software Engineering(SE).

 ## Setup Instructions.
 ### Considering this is a mock of the website, you don't have to do much.
 You can click the link: https://dmuthui.github.io/Moringa/delani_studio/index.html access the site.
 For access to code, it is available in the repo https://github.com/dmuthui/Moringa/tree/main/delani_studio.
 You can go ahead and clone it.